Teknix420/TG-Readme-Generator/README.md

 ## Contributing

-If you'd like to be given permission to collaborate and make changes to my application, please reach out to me at TravisGray420@gmail.com
+If you'd like to be given permission to contribute and make changes to my application, please reach out to me at TravisGray420@gmail.com

 ## Tests